ryanc410/bash_colors/README.md

 # bash_colors
-> Easy way to implement colors in bash scripts
+> Easy way to implement colors in BASH.

 # Installation
 The auto.sh script can take care of setting things up for you.
+When you run the script, it will move the .bash_colors file to your home directory.
+This file contains the variables of the different color codes.
+Next the script adds an if statement to the end of your .bashrc file that sources the .bash_colors file so that the color variables will be persistent even after you logout and log back in.

 Run these commands:
 ````bash